The Five Types Of Impostor Syndrome And How To Beat Them

 In her book, The Secret Thoughts of Successful Women: Why Capable People Suffer From the Imposter Syndrome and How to Thrive in Spite of It, Young builds on decades of research studying fraudulent feelings among high achievers.

-Drawing on the work of psychologists Pauline Rose Clance, PhD, and Suzanne Imes, PhD, Young uncovered several “competence types”–or internal rules that people who struggle with confidence generally follow.
+Through her personal research, Young uncovered several “competence types”–or internal rules that people who struggle with confidence attempt to follow.
 This categorization is often overlooked in the conversation, but her reading of it can be really helpful in identifying bad habits or patterns that may be holding you back from your full potential.

 Below is a summary of the competence types Young identifies so you can see if you recognize yourself.
 I also provide some examples you might relate to in your day-to-day life, as well as questions you can ask yourself.